Joseph Smith: Arrest and death at hands of a mob

 By early 1844, a rift developed between Smith and a half dozen of his closest associates.
 Robert D. Foster, a physician and general in the Nauvoo Legion, returned home to find Smith with his wife Sarah; She later confessed that Smith had preached polygamy and attempted to seduce her.
 After Joseph Smith made similar proposals to William Law's wife Jane, Law threatened to expose Smith unless he went before the High Council to confess and repent.
 On January 8, 1844, Smith removed Law from the First Presidency.

 In March 1844, Smith secretly organized the Council of Fifty and tasked it with deciding which national or state laws Mormons should obey, establishing its own government, and finding a site where Mormons could live under theocratic law beyond the control of other governments—perhaps in Texas, Oregon, or Mexican-controlled California.
 On March 9, Smith preached a sermon on the plurality of gods—a doctrine the dissenters regarded as polytheistic blasphemy.
-On April 18, the Council unanimously elected Smith as "Prophet, Priest, and King"—a common description of Jesus Christ's offices.
+On April 18, the Council unanimously elected Smith as "Prophet, Priest, and King".

 "What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.
 I am the same man, and as innocent as I was fourteen years ago; and I can prove them all perjurers."